 The best technology just works.
 Think of your favorite app.
 How much time do you spend messing with the settings or rebooting it so it works in the first place?
 If it’s a favorite app, the correct answer to both questions is likely “little to no time,” because you just swipe, click and go about your business.

 But successful software design isn’t happenstance.
 The best apps didn’t luck their way into working well—they were specifically designed to work that way.

 Two critical factors can make the difference between a so-so app and one that your employees and your customers find invaluable—architecture and implementation.
-At Pyramid, we place emphasis on both aspects to help our clients achieve their business goals.
+At Pyramid Consulting, we place emphasis on both aspects to help our clients achieve their business goals.

 Architecting bakes in quality

 Beware of any IT consultant who doesn’t ask pointed questions about the scope of a project, its business objectives or its success metrics.
 The answers to these questions inform the structure of the app or the software you’re trying to develop.
 The initial study isn’t architecting but it does form the basis of the architecting process, a methodical approach that can distill a project into the necessary components that are then developed.

 At Pyramid Consulting, we understand this critical process and the role it plays in a successful implementation.
 It’s imperative to ask these tough questions at the outset, then use those answers to study possible solutions and routes to success.
 Our investments in technology, people and research pay off for our clients through a seamless experience.
 We dedicate ourselves to this stage to make sure we adequately understand what our clients are trying to achieve.

 Architecting the app is just part of the picture, however.
 The other part entails employing developers, UX and QA staff who understand not only the goal of the software but also the underlying architecture.